 In late 1963 I was hired as a copyboy at the Seattle Post-Intelligencer, and for the next several years would work in and around the city room with the editors, reporters, photographers, staff artists, and others who plied that side of the newspaper trade.
 The job was a god-send.
 It was my senior year of high school.
 I was 17 years old and very naive, slightly aimless and entirely jobless, too old for a paper route, and fresh from a short and disastrous stint dropping boxes in a fancy-candy factory.

 In the 1940s my mother had been private secretary to the paper's publisher, Charlie Lindemann, and he was still there in 1963.
 She called him, and he set up an interview for me with Beth McKimmons, the managing editor's secretary and the copyboys' beloved supervisor, mother superior, and fierce protector.
 Beth hired me on the spot, no doubt on orders from above.
 My first day on the job was Thursday, November 21, 1963, starting at 4:00 in the afternoon (the P-I being the only morning paper at that time).
-My training that first day was mostly geographical, a guided tour of the building given by another copyboy -- this is the city room, that's the copy desk, here is the library, the composing room is back there, that's so-and-so's desk, he's a jerk, here's the sports department where most of the crazy guys are, etc. (That last was inaccurate; the P-I was full of the highly eccentric in the 1960s, more sinners than saints, and in every editorial department and beyond.
+My training that first day was mostly geographical, a guided tour of the building given by another copyboy -- this is the city room, that's the copy desk, here is the library, the composing room is back there, that's so-and-so's desk, he's a jerk, here's the sports department where most of the crazy guys are, etc. (That last was inaccurate; the P-I was full of eccentric people in the 1960s, in every editorial department and beyond.
 Since no one ever seemed to retire and it was practically impossible to get fired -- a fact I would prove repeatedly -- their numbers only increased during my years there.)

 It's accepted as a given that almost every human being who was alive on November 22, 1963, and old enough to understand, remembers exactly where and how they first heard the news.
 I was at Queen Anne High School, out of class on a hall pass, descending a stairway between the second and third floors.
 Another student, one I didn't know well and whose name I don't recall, ran by and yelled "Some guy just shot at Kennedy."
 He sounded more excited than upset.
 I stood still for a few seconds, not sure whether to believe him or not.
 Then I heard the telephones -- the big, clunky, Bakelite ones that hung on the wall in each classroom -- begin to ring.
 Doors opened in moments and the entire student body streamed in a growing gaggle toward the library on the top floor -- the only large room with a television -- most still laughing and kidding around, glad for the unscheduled break, not yet aware of what really was going on.